yo-404/Botkube-docs-action/docs/configuration/general.md

 sidebar_position: 6
 ---

-The general settings holds a general configuration for the Botkube backend.
+The general settings will hold a general configuration for the Botkube backend.
 For example, log level, disabling config watcher and similar.

 ## Syntax